 - 1. Write a C++ program to read an integer and reverse it.
 Having reversed it check whether it is prime or not. - 2.
 Write a C++ program to find the Largest and smallest value in 'n' numbers. - 3.
 Write a C++ program to count the number of characters, words and lines in a given sentence without using string functions. - 4.
 Write a C++ program to sort the given set of strings. - 5.
-Construct class for primitive data structure Stack operation. - 6.
-Construct class for primitive data structure Queue operation. - 7.
-Write a C++ program for binary search. - 8.
-Write a C++ program to implement Constructors and Destructors in factorial of 'n' numbers. - 9.
-Write a C++ program to implement Copy Constructor. - 10.
-Write a C++ program to implement unary operator overloading. - Write a C++ program to implement Binary Operator (+) Overloading for the addition of Complex numbers.
+Write a C++ program for binary search. - 6.
+Write a C++ program to implement Constructors and Destructors in factorial of 'n' numbers. - 7.
+Write a C++ program to implement Copy Constructor. - 8.
+Write a C++ program to implement unary operator overloading. - 9.
+Write a C++ program to implement Binary Operator (+) Overloading for the addition of Complex numbers. - 10.
+Write a C++ program to implement Single inheritance for Employee details. - 11.
+Write a C++ program to implement Multiple Inheritance for Student details.

-- 12. Write a C++ program to implement Single inheritance for Employee details. - 13.
-Write a C++ program to implement Multiple Inheritance for Student details. - 14.
-Write a C++ program to implement Friend function for Employee details. - 15.
-Write a C++ program to implement pure virtual function for Student details. - 16.
-Write a C++ program on accessing the Data Members using "this" pointer. - 17.
-Write a C++ program to create a binary file "mark.dat" and store student name, roll no and marks in three subjects using structure. - 18.
-Write a C++ program to create the data file "empinfo.dat" - 19.
-Write a C++ program to find maximum of two data using template function. - 20.
+- 12. Write a C++ program to implement Friend function for Employee details. - 13.
+Write a C++ program to implement pure virtual function for Student details. - 14.
+Write a C++ program on accessing the Data Members using "this" pointer. - 15.
+Write a C++ program to create a binary file "mark.dat" and store student name, roll no and marks in three subjects using structure. - 16.
+Write a C++ program to create the data file "empinfo.dat". - 17.
+Write a C++ program to find maximum of two data using template function. - 18.
 Write a C++ program to create two different types of objects using class template.

-Course Title: Core : Java Programming
+Programme: B.Sc IT Course Title: Core : Java Programming

-Course Code: 18UIT3C03
+Course Code: 18UIT3C03 Year: II Semester: III

-Semester: III